minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 votes @griers.

 Others, however, have found that contributions do change voting behavior:
-Stratmann analyzed the timing of contributions, and instead of analysing how the contributions of the previous cycle relates to the voting behavior of politicians, Stratmann took the contributions from current election cycles, since short term contributions are more relevant for voting behavior, according
+Stratmann analyzed the timing of contributions, and instead of analyzing how the contributions of the previous cycle relates to the voting behavior of politicians, Stratmann took the contributions from current election cycles, since short term contributions are more relevant for voting behavior, according